bn-l/thsearch/README.md

 ### 👉NEW!!!

 Multithreaded, just in time indexed, content search of files in specified folders.
 Like grep but faster and with the search results ranked.
+Support for indexing pdfs, epubs, html (or xml in general), mhtml (single file saved web page) and plain text.

 ### Why?

-I have a lot of text documents on my computer in various places (notes, bookmarks, pdfs, docxs, html, etc).
-I wanted *one* **fast** ⚡ CLI command that would just grep (content search) the locations and extensions I specify (like downloads, documents, *.txt).
+To explore JIT indexing and the consumer / producer pattern in .net.

 ### Usage